nsg-ethz/NetPowerBench/traffic_gen/README.md

 `setup.sh` is called by `traffic_gen.py` in case the namespaces `ns1` and `ns2` don't exist yet.

+It takes two arguments, the names of two interfaces, refert to as `if1` and `if2`.
+The names need to be specified in `traffic.yml`

 It will:
 - Create the two namespaces
-- Move the interfaces `enp1s0f0np0` and `enp1s0f1np1` each into one of the namespaces
+- Move the interfaces `if1` and `if2` each into one of the namespaces.
 - Assign them the IP adresses `192.168.1.1/24` and `192.168.1.2/24`
 - Bring the interfaces up
 - Set MTU to 6000